10 Weeds that Look Like Grass: Invasive Grass Types + Pictures

 How to control tall fescue

 The best way to deal with tall fescue is to solarize it.
 Solarizing entails covering sections of your lawn with an impermeable material such as nylon paper for long periods of time.
-This section is deprived of sunlight, air and water while its temperatures become unbearable to the plants.
-Eventually, they die off.
+This section is deprived of sunlight, air, and water, and

 Herbicides can work although the amounts needed to kill the weeds would be so large that you’ll just harm the environment in the process.
 The cost of the herbicides won’t be economical as well.